Victor1319/community/Meeting-Agenda-and-Notes.md

 - Publicize the functions under development in the form of Issue, PR, or code branch to improve the efficiency of community collaboration.

-- Increase the development priority of spark shuffle on chubaofs.
+- Increase the development priority of **Spark Shuffle on ChubaoFS**.
 The JD.com team discloses the current design and code, and community contributors collaborate to complete the development of this feature.